dnc1994/MiniJavaCF/doc/report.md

 - Support void method.
 - Support multiple variable declaration in one line.
 - Support variable declaration and initialization in the same line.
 - Check to make sure that each variable is initialzed before use.

+### Thoughts

+- This project is much fun.
+- Tweaking grammar to make parsing easier is where magic happens.
+- Designing the scope tree and the three passes of semantic analysis is a good way to improve OOP skills.
+- If possible, one is definitely going to gain more by building a complete compiler!